 With the exception of fiscal years ended December 31, 2008 and 2007, during which we had a net income of \$1,596,000 and \$2,416,000, respectively, we have incurred significant losses.
 Our net losses were \$15,587,000 and \$22,208,000 for the years ended December 31, 2006 and 2005, respectively.
-In addition, we placed the Montana Tunnels mine, which has been our only source of revenue in recent years, on care and maintenance on April 30, 2009 as a result of exhausting the ore in our current L Pit permit.
-In addition, if we choose and are able to pursue the M Pit expansion, we expect that the pre-stripping program will take approximately 12 months during which we will have no revenue or cash flow from the Montana Tunnels mine.
-However, during this time we will have obligations under loan agreements and for the development of the Black Fox project and therefore, we expect that there could be significant losses until such time as we begin production from Black Fox and there can be no assurance that we will achieve or sustain profitability in the future.
+In addition, we placed the Montana Tunnels mine, which has been our only source of revenue in recent years, on care and maintenance on May April 30, 2009 as a result of exhausting the ore in our current L Pit permit.
+On September 30, 2009, we entered into a letter of intent to sell Montana Tunnels Mining, Inc., through which we own our interests in the Montana Tunnels mine, to Elkhorn Goldfields Inc. However, we cannot guarantee that we will be able to reach a definitive agreement with Elkhorn Goldfields Inc. to sell Montana Tunnels Mining, Inc. or, in the event that we finalize and execute the transaction documents, that such transaction will be consummated.
+If the sale of Montana Tunnels Mining, Inc. is not consummated and we choose to and are able to pursue the M Pit expansion, we expect that the pre-stripping program will take approximately 12 months, during which time we would not realize revenue or cash flows from the M Pit operations.
+However, during this time we will have obligations under loan agreements and for the development of the Black Fox project and therefore, we expect that there could be significant losses until such time as we achieve consistent production from Black Fox.
+Whether we undertake the M Pit expansion (if we do not or are unable to sell Montana Tunnels Mining, Inc. to Elkhorn Goldfields Inc. as contemplated by the Montana Tunnels letter of intent) or rely solely upon revenues from Black Fox, there can be no assurance that we will achieve or sustain profitability in the future.